Angular Localization with ngx-translate: Complete Tutorial

 </div>

-For some reason not obvious to me, this following syntax does not work with the message compiler.
+For some reason not obvious to me, the following syntax does not work with the message compiler.
 Or better said: It works but gives an error in the browser console.

 {